jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     AssertionError: Lists differ: [] != [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-* this time I add a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ to the left side to practice writing it
+* this time I add a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ to show how it is written

   .. code-block:: python